oat-sa/theme-toolkit/dev-items/readme.md

 The content of the source folder should be based on the CSS SDK as provided in the /scss directory.
 It is very important to keep the file structure as the script will look for specific folders names and such.
 You can use the scss folder of this repository, but most likely you will want to use a source folder from a specific project repository.

-To try it out, however, we will compile the default SDK theme.
+To try it out, however, we will compile the default SDK.
 Register the following profile:

 "default": {
     "src": "scss",